9 Best Dog Foods for Dry Skin & Coat Health in 2023 – Reviews & Guide

 If you have a dog with dry or sensitive skin, their diet can go a long way toward improving the situation.
 The trick is that you need to know what to look for.
 While some recipes are designed for dogs with dry or sensitive skin, you may find others that can work just as well and are not necessarily specific to that issue.

 These are what you want to look for when buying food for your dog to help promote good skin and fur health.
 Fatty omega acids reinforce natural oils, which is great for your dog’s skin and fur.

 While changing your dog’s diet can help with their comfort and health, you will need to make sure to regularly groom them!
 Regular bushings are good for spreading natural oils, and baths keep that mane shiny.
 Make sure to also shop for a shampoo that will not dry out your dog’s skin.

 While we are happy to offer this guide as a resource, nothing beats the knowledge of your vet.
 Before making any changes in your pup’s diet, consult them first.

 With so many options on the market, it can be hard to narrow it down.
-This list of reviews features all different kinds of foods with all sorts of health benefits, from best dog food for itchy skin to best dog food for a shiny coat.
-You can’t go wrong with our top pick from Nature’s Recipe, but you might also be intrigued by the overall value of Royal Canin.
+This list of reviews features all different kinds of foods with all sorts of health benefits, from the best dog food for itchy skin to the best dog food for a shiny coat.
+You can’t go wrong with our top pick from Ollie, but you might also be intrigued by the overall value of Royal Canin.
 Whatever you choose, we hope it results in a wagging tail from your dog!